madebycomrades/auto-kitty/README.md

 db.<collection name>.find({foo: "bar"});
 ```

-Create a new document (although will create a document with an `ObjectId()` id, which is different behaviour to objects created through Meteor itself - need to look into this):
+Create a new document (although this will create a document with an `ObjectId()` id, which is different behaviour to documents created through Meteor itself - need to look into this):

 ```
 db.<collection name>.insert({foo: "bar"});